Wheaton v. Peters: Result

-Justice John McLean, who himself had publishing experience as the founder of an Ohio newspaper, wrote the opinion of the Court.
-The Court ruled that while the common law protected copyright in unpublished writings (such as diaries or personal letters), "this is a very different right from that which asserts a perpetual and exclusive property in the future publication of the work, after the author shall have published it to the world."
-McLean declared that post-publication copyright did not exist in the United States, but only as a function of statute.
+Justice John McLean, who had publishing experience as the founder of an Ohio newspaper, wrote the opinion of the Court.
+It ruled that while the common law protected copyright in unpublished writings (such as diaries or personal letters), "this is a very different right from that which asserts a perpetual and exclusive property in the future publication of the work, after the author shall have published it to the world."
+McLean declared that post-publication copyright did not exist in the United States but only as a function of statute.
 "Congress, then, by this act, instead of sanctioning an existing right, as contended, created it."
 McLean also rejected Wheaton's contention that requiring registration and the deposit of a copy of the copyrighted work with the Department of State were improper prerequisites to copyright protection.
 Because Congress was granting authors the protection of copyright, it could require them to observe the statutory formalities.
-This precedent corresponded to the English decision in Donaldson v Beckett, which was cited in the Court's opinion.
+That precedent corresponded to the English decision in Donaldson v Beckett, which was cited in the Court's opinion.

 The Court remanded the case to the circuit court to determine whether Wheaton had satisfied the requirements for copyright protection.
 Finally, in an often-quoted sentence, the opinion concluded: "It may be proper to remark that the Court is unanimously of opinion that no reporter has or can have any copyright in the written opinions delivered by this Court, and that the judges thereof cannot confer on any reporter any such right."
-Thus, any copyright protection for published judicial opinions could cover ancillary materials such as summaries of the opinions and commentaries on them, but not the judicially authored texts of the opinions themselves.
+Thus, any copyright protection for published judicial opinions could cover ancillary materials such as summaries of the opinions and commentaries on them but not the judicially-authored texts of the opinions themselves.

 Dissents

-Justice Smith Thompson wrote a dissenting opinion, in which he concluded that Wheaton was entitled to an injunction against Peters' publication of his reports.
+Justice Smith Thompson wrote a dissenting opinion in which he concluded that Wheaton was entitled to an injunction against Peters' publication of his reports.

 Justice Henry Baldwin also dissented, but his reasoning was not recorded in the original opinion.
 It appeared in a revised edition of the U.S. Reports, published posthumously in 1884.